awage/Basins.jl/README.md

 * `eps_x`, `eps_y` : size of the window that samples the basin to compute the entropy.

-## 3 - Compute the uncertainty exponent of a basin of attraction
+## 3 - Computation of the uncertainty exponent of a basin of attraction

 The [uncertainty exponent](https://en.wikipedia.org/wiki/Uncertainty_exponent) is conected to the [box-counting dimension](https://en.wikipedia.org/wiki/Box-counting_dimension).
 For a given resolution of the original basin, a sampling of the basin is done until the the fraction of uncertain boxes converges.
 The process is repeated for different box sizes and then the exponent is estimated.